Promoting Nancy’s photography and educating the public about nature, photography, and God

 Setup/Assembly

-We set up our canopy with the heat/wind vents on the sides instead of front and back, so I don’t have to reach over the awning to open the vent.
+We set up our canopy with the heat/wind vents on the sides instead of the front and back.
+That way I don’t have to reach over the awning to open the vent.
 The downside is that if the tents are too close together, I’ll have to open the vents from inside the booth.

 Illustation showing map of tent and offset for raising roof